MrCheerful/Getting-and-Cleaning-Data---Course-Project/README.md

 # Getting-and-Cleaning-Data---Course-Project
 ==================================================================
-Tidying of Dataset Human Activity Recognition Using Smartphones Dataset Addendum 1.0
+Tidying of Dataset from Human Activity Recognition Using Smartphones

+Summarized Tidy Dataset 1.0

 Ken Melax

-16 Oct.
+Date: 16 Oct.
 2016

 ==================================================================
-From the original experiment data the dataset is reduced and summarized by means of the associated script.
+From the original experiment data, the dataset is reduced and summarized by means of the associated script.

 Details of the modifications to the data are described in the